November 7th - Pomona, California -

 September 19th - Driving down the Wendell H. Ford Kentucky Parkway, Kentucky -

-through West Virginia.
+Virginia.
 Those too will have to wait until a later date but this sure is a pretty part of the country.
 We even drove over the Continental Divide.

 After lunch we relaxed on the Grassy Knoll